Home » CAREER & JOBS » A Review of the Top 9 Courses To Study in Nigeria

 6. Economics

 Economics should be the most marketable course in the country, but many businesses still think they don’t need economists.
-It is projected that the course will be the most marketable within the next five years when most companies now see the need for them.
+The course is projected to be the most marketable within the next five years when most companies now see the need for them.

 Economists have a wide range of employment sectors.
 In the private sector, economists are employed as consultants.
 They are also engaged in big industries like banking and finance.